Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 The following may be signs that your teen is abusing prescription or OTC drugs.
 Just remember, some behavior-related signs could represent "normal" teen behavior.

 The CAGE and CRAFFT questions are two more tools to help understand whether someone might be addicted to drugs.
 These tools are often used by professionals to spot substance abuse.
-The CAGE questions were created for adults, while the CRAFFT questions were designed for adolescents.
+The were designed for adolescents.

 If You Suspect Your Teen is Abusing Rx/OTC Drugs